 - Small raised pimple like bumps on the bark: black, white, gray or pink in colour.

-- Oozing milky orange to brown sap from canker sites, particularly during rainy weather.
+- Oozing white or pale blue sap from canker sites, particularly during rainy weather.

 What can you do?